 and treatments, these timbers are used in wood based industries

 for production of quality furniture, electric poles, anchor

 logs, cross arms, railway slippers, doors & windows, woodtex,

 tea chest and plywood etc. In addition to this, BFIDC have been

 raising Rubber plantation in the district of greater chittagong,

 Sylhet, Mymensingh and Tangail since 1961 in order to increase

 the productivity of the fellow forest land through producing row

 rubber in the country.
 BFIDC so far has raised 32,625 acres of

-started plantation in its 15 (fifteen) Rubber Estate in greater
+started plantation in its 15 (fifteen) Rubber Estates in greater